 Temporary van insurance can come in particularly useful if you are moving house.
 If you’re able to borrow a van, you could cut the hassle and cost of hiring a van or a removals company by simply getting insured on a friend’s vehicle.

 If you do decide to rent a van from a hire company, insurance will usually be included within the hire price.
-However, check the level of cover included — some hire companies will only include third party cover, so you may want to top up your cover to comprehensive with an additional temporary policy.
+However, check the level of cover isn’t just third party.
+If so you may want to top up your cover to comprehensive with an additional short-term van insurance policy.

-You may also benefit from temporary van insurance if you plan to transport equipment, or if you want to share the driving on a long trip in a friend’s van.
+Temporary van insurance might also be best if you plan to transport equipment, or if you want to share the driving on a long trip in a friend’s van.

 Temporary van cover can also come in handy you want to take a van for a test drive if you plan to purchase it, or for driving your new van home before securing an annual insurance policy.